Rated 'Excellent' on Trustpilot

 Restless Legs Syndrome (RLS) is characterised by the overwhelming urge to move your legs.
 Movement provides temporary relief from the unpleasant crawling or creeping sensation in the legs.
 Here we explain what is believed to cause RLS, who is affected, and helpful vitamins for RLS.

 Some people describe the sensation like an itch you can’t scratch or like there’s fizzy water inside the legs.
 For some, the symptoms of restless legs syndrome are mild and may come and go, while for others it can be constant and can prevent them getting sleep which can have a big impact on quality of life.
-If you're suffering from poor sleep, you're not alone - research of over 12,000 people show that 42% regularly struggle to sleep or are insomniacs
+If you're suffering from poor sleep, you're not alone - our survey of over 12,000 people show that 42% regularly struggle to sleep or are insomniacs

 What causes Restless Leg Syndrome (RLS)?